61st Engineer Legion Mixed Battalion

 61 BMGL - CTL - Foreign Legion - Construction Company - Camp Garrigues - construction work - 1981

-CTL legionnaires working at Camp Garrigues, late 1981.
-Located nearby Nimes, this camp is currently managed by the 2e REI.
+CTL legionnaires at work at Camp des Garrigues, late 1981.
+Located near Nîmes, the camp is currently managed by the 2e REI.

 61 BMGL - CTL - Foreign Legion - Construction Company - Camp La Courtine - Camerone - 1982